A four week online circle for women

 You can share your writing in the group – or not.
 The choice is up you.

-Members are given a set of guidelines for participation that I’ve honed since I began teaching.
-They’re designed to ensure that all participants feel safe, comfortable, and encouraged, and that their writing/sharing is treated with respect and compassion.
+Participants are taught a set of guidelines that I’ve honed since I began teaching.
+They’re designed to ensure that everyone feels safe, comfortable, and encouraged, and that their writing/sharing is witnessed with respect and compassion.

 Here’s the thing: it can, and it probably will.
 But not directly.

 Unwritten is about process, not product.